-- Survey of valuable materials and equipment (library, laboratories, medical and dental clinics) - Survey of records, documents, and data. - Survey of academic and other departmental requirements. - Determination and consideration of financial concern. - Determination and consideration of legal and liability concerns. - Acquisition of necessary supplies and equipment and renewal of flows from outside sources. - Resumption of full or limited academic and other programs and schedules. - Notification of the City of Jackson-Hinds County Emergency Management Department and selected local radio and television stations of resumption of activity.
+- Survey of valuable materials and equipment (library, laboratories, medical and dental clinics) - Survey of records, documents, and data. - Survey of academic and other departmental requirements. - Determination and consideration of financial concern. - Determination and consideration of legal and liability concerns. - Acquisition of necessary supplies and equipment and renewal of flows from outside sources. - Resumption of full or limited academic and other programs and schedules.

-Emergency Operations Plan: Specific Responsibilities
+B. Emergency Operations Plan: Specific Responsibilities

-Specific responsibilities of the college administrators and the members of the Campus Emergency Response Team (CERT) during any major emergency are as follows: Senior Administrative Officers (President's Administrative Cabinet)
+Specific responsibilities of the college administrators and the members of the Campus Emergency Response Team (CERT) during any major emergency are as follows:

+Senior Administrative Officers (President's Administrative Cabinet)

-- Assist the members of the CERT in carrying out their responsibilities by aiding in the following: - Acquisition of resources from outside the College - Planning for displacement housing and food services
+Assist the members of the CERT in carrying out their responsibilities by aiding in the following:

-- Formulation of general public information - Prioritization of salvage operations - Decide if academic and other programs should be suspended temporarily - Set date for resumption of full or limited academic and other programs - Determine and consider financial, legal, and liability concerns - Plan for short-term building replacement
+- Acquisition of resources from outside the College - Planning for displacement housing and food services - Formulation of general public information - Prioritization of salvage operations - Decide if academic and other programs should be suspended temporarily - Set date for resumption of full or limited academic and other programs - Determine and consider financial, legal, and liability concerns - Plan for short-term building replacement